SungJooK/SungJooK.github.io/_pages/Research.md

 * Revisiting the CEO Effect Through a Machine Learning Lens
   * with Hajime Shimao, Warut Kherm-am-nuai, and Maxime Cohen
-  * Under review at Management Science
+  * Invited for major revision at Management Science

 * So You Think You are Safe: Implication of Quality Uncertainty in Security Software
   * with Hajime Shimao, Warut Kherm-am-nuai, and Karthik Kannan